 The X report is the default ‘at the register’ end of day report that helps you and your staff rationalize and balance your cash drawer.
 When running in the back end, for more than one day or more than one register we call it the Z report.
 The Z report gives detailed information from specified dates on all transactions through open registers: cash, credit, voids, returns, gift cards, store credit, and specific register opening and closing amounts including variances.
 Z reports can be filtered based on a time frame, locations, registers, and/or sales associates.
 Using the filter tool to select the register or location, and day, you can generate your End of Day reports for all of your registers, at all of your locations, no matter where you are.

 A report of all payments received during a specified time period, including cash and different types of credit card payments broken down by locations and their registers.
 This is a great overview report, whether it is for one register, one store location, or many locations with multiple registers.

 Costs of Goods Sold (COGS)

-Track your customers and their spending with the Customer Report.
+Track your customers and their spending on the Customer Report.
 Sales by Customer report will display your top spenders with how much they spend and how much they buy.
 With our Customer module, you can see every single sale, order, gift card, store credit, and even discounts given.
 Look at when your customers come in and what they are buying, either individually or as a customer group.
 Target your best spending customers in your media outreach.
 You can also identify what sections of the market you may not be reaching, and adjust your strategies to compensate.
 The first step to any good promotion is knowing who your customers are.